maziac/DeZog/documentation/UnitTests.md

 - the property 'topOfStack' is not required and ignored if set.
 Instead an own stack (with default size of 50 words) is used.
 - 'startAutomatically': The default is false for unit tests.
 I.e. if you run a unit test in debug mode it will automatically break at the start of the tests.
 I.e. it will stop at the start of the first test.
 If you like you can set this set this to true, but then you need to set a breakpoint inside your unit test if you debug it otherwise the unit test will be finished before you can see anything in the debugger.
+- You need not enable WPMEM, ASSERTION or LOGPOINT.
+They are automatically enabled for unit tests.
 - You must remove any occurrence of 'execAddr' because it is superfluous.
 For unit tests the addresses of the labels are calculated automatically and the PC (program counter) is set accordingly.

 ## Start the Unit Tests

-For most unit tests you shouldn't need much (ZX) HW, ie. you coulld run them in the internal Z80 simulator (zsim).
+For most unit tests you shouldn't need much (ZX) HW, ie. you could run them in the internal Z80 simulator (zsim).
 If you need more sophisticated HW emulation use ZEsarUX or CSpect.
 The internal simulator and ZEsarUX support memory breakpoints which can be an advantage if you make use of WPMEM in your sources.
 If you use ZEsarUX or CSpect make sure it is running (just like in a normal debugging session).